Riviera Country Club In Orland Park Ordered Closed; Couples Say They Put Down Money With Operator Who Turned Out To Be Convicted Scammer

-CBS 2’s Charlie De Mar spoke to two couples, who are now scrambling to find another venue for their receptions.READ MORE: Chicago Weather: Dry And Quiet Tuesday Night
+CBS 2’s Charlie De Mar spoke to two couples, who are now scrambling to find another venue for their receptions.READ MORE: Fourth Stimulus Check: Is Another Relief Payment Coming Soon?

 The new husband-and-wife operators opened the banquet hall back up in June.
 They were busy planning events and weddings – but now the doors are shut, and people are left scrambling, trying to find a new place to hold their events.